elliemcavoy/zolsha-order-online/README.md

 <li>Add additional functionality to the Restaurant Dashboard to allow the restaurant owner to contact customers by email directly from the dashboard.</li>
 <li>Add an additional view to the user profile to allow the user to amend their dining reservation directly from their profile.</li>
 <li>Use further functionality from Django AllAuth to enable users to sign up/log in using their social media accounts such as Facebook.</li>
+<li>Provide functionality to the restaurant owner to remove items from the menu for a specified period of time in case of stock shortages.
+This will allow them to temporarily remove an item should they not have the ingredients to make it, but mean they don't then have to re-add the item when they are able to offer this item again.</li>
 </ol>